 This policy has been updated to comply with the General Data Protection Regulation 2016 (GDPR) and electronic communication regulations.
-Created May 2018 and reviewed in June 2019, this policy will be updated as needed for operational and legal changes.
+Created May 2018 and reviewed every 6 months thereafter, this policy will be updated as needed for operational and legal changes.

 GDPR provides the following rights for individuals;

 - The right to be informed

 - The right to rectification